The Best Daylesford Shops for the Ultimate Retail Therapy Experience

 Paradise Bookshop

-Housed in an elegant Georgian bank building, Paradise is a gloriously rambling maze of 14 rooms chock-full of new and second-hand books, games, toys, comics and records.
+Housed in an elegant Georgian bank building, Paradise is a rambling maze of 14 rooms chock-full of new and second-hand books, games, toys, comics and records.
 The store is perfect for finding holiday reads, with every genre across fiction and non-fiction covered, plus coffee table and lifestyle books that make great gifts.
-There’s also a room upstairs with velvet reading chairs and a fireplace, in case you wanted to settle in with your new book.
+There’s even a room upstairs with velvet reading chairs and a fireplace, in case you wanted to settle in with your new book.

 46 Vincent Street, Daylesford